mirror/dd-wrt/src/router/curl/docs/libcurl/opts/CURLOPT_PROXY_SSLKEY.md

 default format is "PEM" and can be changed with CURLOPT_PROXY_SSLKEYTYPE(3).

-(Windows, iOS and macOS) This option is ignored by Secure Transport and Schannel SSL backends because they expect the private key to be already present in the key chain or PKCS#12 file containing the certificate.
+This option is ignored by the Schannel backend because it expects the private key to be already present in the key chain or PKCS#12 file containing the certificate.

 The application does not have to keep the string around after setting this option.